PARTHIB-DEB/Dockerize-Django-Application/README.md

 - In local IDE , when you build your project using **docker-compose.yml** , both services (django and postgres here) get created .
 - But when you push your project after building with docker (just **docker build**) , you are just pushing your , YOUR PROJECT (not the postgres or other base images)
 - So when you pull your project's image from docker-hub , you need to pull the base-image (postgresql here) seperately
-- Then you need to create a new network and all those images should be connected to that same network
+- Then you need to create a new network and all those images should be connected to that same network , otherwise you may face errors like ```OperationalError``` from         django.
 - After that you can run all the images with necessary aliases (like database details)

+  **Specific to Django**

+- When you are creating services of server and database .
+The name of the database-host SHOULE NOT BE localhost or 127.0.0.1 , rather it must be the name of the service that you have written in the **docker-compose.yml** .
+Otherwise , be ready to face errors from django like ```ConnectionError```.

+  But why this decision ?
+Because in your local IDE , the postgres instance (for this case) may run in 5432 , but then it is containerized and put inside a docker network , each container exposes a public IP , after hiding this local ones , for this case , your database instance will also have a public docker decided IP to which your web server has to connect with its docker decided IP - the database-container name in the database-host helps to make this connection

 ## Commands
 ### Basic Commands